rails/sass-rails/README.md

 # Official Ruby-on-Rails Integration with Sass

-This gem provides official integration for ruby on rails projects with the Sass stylesheet language.
+This gem provides official integration for Ruby on Rails projects with the Sass stylesheet language.

 ## Installing